 As part of the application process, we request the following materials be uploaded to the SDAP application portal:

-- Completed reference forms (you will supply email addresses only and we will contact)
+- Completed reference forms (you will supply email addresses only and we will contact the references)

 - Unofficial high school transcript

-- Psychological evaluation providing evidence of an intellectual disability and any other diagnoses including current treatment plans completed within three years
+- Psycho-educational evaluation providing evidence of an intellectual disability and any other diagnoses including current treatment plans completed within three years (see your school psychologist)

 - Completed Application through the university as a Non-Degree Seeking Student